ellaverak/foorumi-tsoha/README.md

 Registering is now possible.

-First verion of login/logout complited.
+First version of login/logout complited.